ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 By default Unity uses `putchar` for print out.
 Keil MDK does not support semihosting and hence standard output needs to be redirected to become visible during debug session. [**Redirect I/O**](https://www.keil.com/pack/doc/compiler/RetargetIO/html/index.html) component enables several mechanisms for that.
 In our example stdout output gets redirected to a UART interface.

-**Export project to CPRJ format**

-The VHT GetStarted example is also described in _basic.debug.cprj_ file using universal [.cprj format](https://arm-software.github.io/CMSIS_5/Build/html/cprjFormat_pg.html) that gets used in command-line CI environments.
-For correct workflow operation it is important to keep the MDK project files and the _basic.debug.cprj_ file synchronized.
-For that after saving modifications in the MDK project go to the µVision menu [_Project_ - _Export_](https://www.keil.com/support/man/docs/uv4/uv4_ui_export.htm) and select _Save project to CPRJ format_.

 **Build and Run the example in Keil MDK**

 Build and execute the program in Keil MDK in the same way as any other project.
 Refer to [Program Build and Debug](../../infrastructure/html/run_mdk_pro.html#mdk_program_run) for additional description.